alesha-uwu/ahk-personal/README.md

 ### ahk-pin-window

-  Pins the current window to the top of the stack order when you press Ctrl+Space
+  Pins the current window to the top of the stack order when you press Ctrl+Shift+Space

   **Doesn't start suspended**